 The Electronic Visit Verification™ Mandate – as outlined in the 21st Century Cures Act – has created a great deal of concern and more than a little uncertainty for many within the home healthcare industry.
-All states that bill Medicaid for personal care services will be required to have implemented an EVV program beginning January 2019.

 There are four basic models from which to choose: